paradox-2802/AgroSathi/README.md

-# 🌾 KisanAI — Agriculture Intelligence Platform
+# 🌾 AgroSaarthi — Agriculture Intelligence Platform

-**KisanAI** is a comprehensive, open-source AI-powered agriculture assistance platform built using Retrieval-Augmented Generation (RAG).
+**AgroSaarthi** is a comprehensive, open-source AI-powered agriculture assistance platform built using Retrieval-Augmented Generation (RAG).
 It empowers farmers with accurate, document-grounded answers to their questions about soil, crops, irrigation, pests, and farming practices.

 The platform combines advanced LLMs for text-based queries with vision-language models for disease detection, offering a complete digital companion for modern farming.